waggle-sensor/waggle/data/README.md

 waggle_topic=/data_analysis/datasets,"Sensor Datasets"
 -->

-# Bulk Sensor Datasets
+## Bulk Sensor Datasets

 Data from Waggle-based sensor nodes (AoT nodes, Waggle uglyboxes, Nano-Waggle lightweight sensors) are available for download and analysis.

 Data ([ontology](https://github.com/waggle-sensor/beehive-server/blob/master/publishing-tools/projects/AoT_Chicago.complete/sensors.csv)) is assembled and exported daily, and made available via an archive published every day at midnight CST.

-# Where do I get Array of Things Data in other forms?
+## Are there alternate avenues to get Array of Things aata?

 There are two applications available to access AoT data: